Stakeholders in the Design Process

 If a structure is historic under the California Environmental Quality Act (CEQA), it is subject to further scrutiny.
 Each municipality has significant leeway as to how they enforce CEQA.
 San Francisco requires any changes to a historic façade visible from the street to be reviewed by one of the Planning Department’s preservation planners.
 Part of the submission requirement entails making the case that the building does not have significant historic value.
 This includes researching old building photos, occupants and owners.

 The biggest stakeholders, other than the owner, are the adjacent neighbors.
-All additions and new construction in San Francisco must go through a rigorous neighbor notification process.
-Prior to submitting the project for permit, a pre-application meeting with the neighbors is required.
+Most additions and new construction in San Francisco and the Bay Area must go through a rigorous neighbor notification process.
+In San Francisco, prior to submitting the project for permit, a pre-application meeting with the neighbors may be required.
 The goal is to address any concerns prior to permit submittal.
 Sometimes this is feasible and at other times accommodating neighbors would necessitate serious design compromises.
 Once the project has been submitted for permit AND approved by Planning staff, a second neighbor notification is sent.
 At this point neighbors have 30 days in which they can file for review of the project by the Planning Commission.
 The Planning Commission is usually the final stop for a project.
 If approved by the commission, the project proceeds to the Building Department for review.

 Neighborhood Groups/Homeowners Associations (HOA)